teaglu/mllp-activemq/README.md

 This program opens a separate listening socket to natively support IPv6.

+## SSL Peer Validation

+The -i flag passes tells the ActiveMQ library to not perform standard peer validation.
+This allows self-signed certificates, and may be necessary for wildcard certificates.

 ## Flags

 Configuration is done by command line flags, and if the command line flags